frederic-perez/AmE-dictionary/data/dictionary.md

 __stitch__ _n_ :three::hammer: (stitches) :es: puntos?
 A sudden sharp pain, especially in the side. :es: punzada _To have a stitch._ _His support was a stitch higher than the combined vote for his two strongest remaining rivals._ :es: tener flato
 __stock car__ _Stock car racing._
 __stock__ _The plastic stock of the rifle._
+__stockholder__ _n_ :astonished: Someone who owns stocks (=equal parts into which a company’s money is divided) in a company.
+The British word is shareholder.
 __stocking-stuffers__
 __stockist__ _n_ :two::hammer:
 __stockpile__